mkudamatsu/unrecognized-states/README.md

 - R and R Studio (either on MacOS or Windows)

 Clone this GitHub repository
 - If you don't know how, I recommend using GitKraken.
-Follow [this instruction](https://support.gitkraken.com/working-with-repositories/open-clone-init/) to clone this repository with the URL: `https://github.com/mkudamatsu/unrecognized_states.git`
+Follow [this instruction](https://support.gitkraken.com/working-with-repositories/open-clone-init/) to clone this repository with the URL: `https://github.com/mkudamatsu/unrecognized-states.git`
 - This will download a directory in your computer.
 Take note of the directory path.
-It should end with `/unrecognized_states`.
+It should end with `/unrecognized-states`.

 Set the default directory in R Studio
-- Follow [the instruction in this GitHub issue](https://github.com/mkudamatsu/unrecognized_states/issues/21) to set the `/unrecognized_states` as the default directory.
+- Set the `/unrecognized-states` as the default directory.
 - Otherwise, R scripts won't be run because the file paths are set relative to the root directory of this repository.

 # Preparing input datasets